coldfrontlabs/bootstrap-scss-plugins/docs/CONTRIBUTING.md

   - why you think this might be happening
   - stuff you tried that didn't work

-Everynody loves a thorough bug report!
+Everybody loves a thorough bug report!

 ## Keep Your Code Consistent

 - Use the standards provided by the lint file.
 Run `npm run lint` to be sure.
-- Keep mixins in the mixins directory, utilities in the utilities directory, and plugins in the root scss directory.
+- Keep mixins in the `mixins/` directory, utilities in the `utilities/` directory, and plugins in the root `scss/` directory.
 - Try to use what is provided in "Vanilla" Bootstrap 4

 ## Commit Guidelines